magento/devdocs/guides/v2.1/cloud/live/sens-data-over.md

 ### Switching between commands {#commands}

-Can you switch between using `bin/magento magento-cloud:scd-dump` and `php ./vendor/bin/ece-tools config:dump`?
+Can you switch between using `php bin/magento magento-cloud:scd-dump` and `php ./vendor/bin/ece-tools config:dump`?
 Yes, you can.

 For 2.1.4 and later (not 2.2.X), you can always delete the `config.local.php` file and regenerate it with either command.
 Remember, `scd-dump` only pulls configured values (not defaults) and `config:dump` captures all values (default and modified).